Jaws Retro Edition (Review)

 (Cabbage Patch Kids: Adventures in the Park for MSX) This is a “sock it to you” level: water to jump over with fish jumping out of the water, spiders raining down on you, and a camp fire right at the end that you have to jump over (a tight squeeze between it and the final pond) that also spits fireballs at you.

 So they actually squeezed more millage out of the obstacles than I realized and props to them for that.
-But, once you have the timing down, Cabbage Patch Kids is really just a matter of patience.
+But, once you have the timing down, Cabbage Patch Kids is really just requires patience.
 With the fish, the fire, the ropes, the spiders, and the moving platforms, it’s just a matter of waiting for an opening.
 Within an hour of starting, the only obstacle that consistently got me killed was the fire, and only when it’s positioned like it is in the above screenshot, where there’s barely any room to jump over it.
 Because it fires projectiles, the timing of when it’s even safe to stand on the space between it and the water is tricky.
 Maybe that’s where the Cabbage Patch Kids license actually factors in and this is baby’s first platformer.
 Probably not since some of the screens are pretty hardcore in the amount of stuff they throw at you.
 They also missed several chances for risk-reward temptations.
 Plus there’s the occasional head-scratching empty screen.
 Those really weirded me out, because the empty screens happen even deep into the game.
 Here is one on the 68th screen of the game.

 (Cabbage Patch Kids for MSX) There was literally no challenge on this screen.
 Just walk right and don’t stop to smell the flowers since the timer is still running.
 Or maybe the challenge is sensory deprivation, and the object is to not be lost in isolation of your own internal madness.
 Probably not since I didn’t die on it once.